andreshermoso/project-mg/README.md

 In 2021, I was hired as a Project Manager to oversee and coordinate efforts between a local software development team in Venezuela and an international team based in India, both supporting the source code of a Houston-based B2B eCommerce and EDI procurement automation company.

-Due to the complexity and scale of the company’s core business systems, my role focused on:
+Due to the complexity and scale of the Houston based company’s core business systems, my role focused on:

     Monitoring and managing issue tracking using Atlassian Jira, while promoting SCRUM-based development practices.